 What Is After Hours Trading?

-Note that whilst the stock market closes on weekends, some brokers do allow you to trade in response to breaking news releases on Saturdays and Sundays.
-However, exchanges will close during certain national holidays, such as New Years’ Day.
-Some trading sessions may also close early, including Christmas Eve.
+Note that whilst the stock market closes on weekends, some online brokers allow you to trade in response to breaking news releases on Saturdays and Sundays.
+However, exchanges will close during certain national holidays like New Year’s or early on Christmas Eve.

-After hours trading will use an electronic communications network (ECN) or alternative trading system (ATS) to match buyers and sellers without using a traditional stock exchange.
+After hours investing will typically use an electronic communications network (ECN) or alternative trading system (ATS) to match buyers and sellers without using a traditional stock exchange.
 European markets refer to them as multilateral trading facilities (MTFs), as per regulatory requirements.

 Why Trade After Hours?

-After hours trading is also popular in the stock market since high-volume stocks can continue to see aftermarket activity for some time after the 16:00 close.
-News events are often released after hours, meaning investors will rush to act on the information before other traders.
+This method is also popular in the stock market since high-volume stocks can continue to see aftermarket activity for some time after the 16:00 close.
+News events are often released after hours, meaning investors will rush to act on the numbers before other traders.
 This can cause rapid and significant moves in stock prices.

-Traders might be tempted to trade any of the big stocks, however, these will not offer as many opportunities.
-So, as a rule of thumb, avoid trading your Tesla, Uber or Disney stocks and stick to the key gainers.
+Investors might be tempted to trade simply the biggest stocks, however, these will not always offer as many opportunities.
+So you may want to avoid Tesla, AMC, Nokia, Uber, Tilray, Revolut, or Disney stocks and stick to the key gainers.

 After Hours Trading Strategy

 A popular method of trading extended hours is to closely follow fundamentals such as macroeconomic releases and geopolitical events.
-This is known as news trading and is a popular strategy among traders.
+This is known as news trading and is a popular strategy.

 Furthermore, the expected outcome of an event will usually be reflected in market prices before it actually happens, so it’s important to keep on top of these updates.
 You could also open a position early, though always make sure you are using limit orders.

 Many investors will opt to trade breakouts during these periods.
-Breakouts usually occur after a period of consolidation, whereby the price is fairly stable as traders anticipate a wide market move.
+They usually occur after a period of consolidation, whereby the price is fairly stable as traders anticipate a wide market move.

-You’ll need to analyse your live charts and employ technical indicators in order to take advantage of these opportunities.
+You will need to analyze live charts and employ technical indicators to take advantage of these opportunities.
 Bollinger Bands are particularly popular for breakout strategies, so we’ll cover these in more depth later on.

 Pros Of After Hours Trading

-If you’re wondering whether after hours trading would be good or bad for your investment portfolio, it will largely depend on your risk profile and experience level.
-It’s important to recognise these before making any decisions.
+If you’re wondering whether this method would be good or bad for your investment portfolio, it will largely depend on your risk profile and experience level.

-- Convenience – Depending on individual circumstances, after hours trading allows some investors to trade at more convenient and flexible times.
+- Convenience – Depending on individual circumstances, it allows some investors to trade at more convenient and flexible times

-- Get ahead of the game – Trading with an after hours strategy allows you to react to news and events quickly before the normal trading day begins.
+- Get ahead of the game – Investing with an after hours strategy allows you to react to news and events quickly before the normal trading day begins

 Cons Of After Hours Trading